shaneholloman/claude-hud/README.md

 ---

-## The Problem

-When Claude shows "Thinking..." for minutes, you're flying blind.
-Is it stuck?
-Making progress?
-About to hit context limits?

-## The Solution
+## What is Claude HUD?

-Claude HUD gives you **X-ray vision** into Claude's work:
+Claude HUD gives you better insights into what's happening in your Claude Code session.

 | What You See | Why It Matters |
 |--------------|----------------|